sipeed/sipeed_wiki/docs/soft/maixpy/en/modules/on_chip/wdt.md

 ---
 title: Use of WDT (Watchdog)
 keywords: maixpy, k210, AIOT, edge computing
-desc: maixpy ​​doc: the use of WDT (watchdog)
+desc: maixpy  the use of WDT (watchdog)
 ---